Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/Anxiety in Children.md

 A pediatrist or children’s therapist might be able to assess your child’s symptoms and advise you on the next steps to take.

-Healthgrades is owned by RVO Health.
-By clicking on this link, we may receive a commission.
-Learn more.

 Is it anxiety or ADHD?
 Sometimes, anxiety symptoms in children are misinterpreted as attention deficit hyperactivity disorder (ADHD) symptoms.
 In other cases, both conditions coexist.